Aramantos/MS1-World-Wide-Web/README.md

 **Header**

-*   Clicked Home, People, History to ensure being forwarded to correct pages.
+*   Clicked Home, People, History, FAQ to ensure being forwarded to correct pages.
-*   Clicked on FAQ & Original to ensure a new tab opened on correct page.
+*   Clicked on Original to ensure a new tab opened on correct page.
 *   Clicked brand icon forward to the home page.
 *   Ensure header stays fixed on multiple screens sizes and web browsers